-The division supplies highly automated product handling, cartoning and robotic end-of-line packaging machinery and systems, and operates from three locations in Mississauga, Canada, Wijchen in the Netherlands and in Singapore.
-Innovative machinery and technical consultancy to solve packaging and processing challenges are provided from our base in Coventry, UK.
+The division supplies highly automated product handling, cartoning and robotic end-of-line packaging machinery and systems, and operates from three locations, in Mississauga, Canada; Wijchen, the Netherlands; and Singapore.
+In addition, it provides technical consultancy and innovative machinery to solve packaging and processing challenges from our base in Coventry, UK.